JueonPark/NCF/README.md

 Author: Dr. Xiangnan He (http://www.comp.nus.edu.sg/~xiangnan/)

 ## Environment Settings
-We use TensorFlow 2as the backend.
+We use TensorFlow 2 as the backend.
 - TensorFlow version: 2.4.1

 ## Example to run the codes.